nicolaschotard/stackyter/README.rst

 Here are a few example on how to use it::

-  stackyter.py  # 'default_config' in default file if it exists, default option values used otherwise stackyter.py --config config1  # 'config1' in default file which must exist stackyter.py --config config2 --configfile myfile.yaml  # 'config2' in 'myfile.yaml'
-  stackyter.py --configfile myfile.yaml  # 'default_config' in 'myfile.yaml'
+  stackyter  # 'default_config' in default file if it exists, default option values used otherwise stackyter --config config1  # 'config1' in default file which must exist stackyter --config config2 --configfile myfile.yaml  # 'config2' in 'myfile.yaml' stackyter --configfile myfile.yaml  # 'default_config' in 'myfile.yaml'

 In principal, your default configuration file should look like that::